Paulette Nardal: Return to Martinique

-Career in Journalism
+Career in journalism

 During her career in journalism Nardal wrote for a number of publications including, France-Outremer, Le Cri des Nègres, Le Soir and La Dépêche africaine and later L'Étudiant noir.
 Her connection with La Dépêche africaine is notable because although there were many journals that discussed race matters, La Dépêche africaine was the first to incorporate sex matters and women's perspectives.
 Nardal's works in La Dépêche africaine in the early years of her career were often cultural reviews which she would use to display black artists and black culture.
 She also sought to offer perspective on what it was like to live in Paris as a black person from Martinique.

 Her published writings from this period include "En Exile" (In Exile) (1929) and "Une femme sculpteur noir" (A Black Woman Sculptor) (1930).
 "En Exile" is a short story about an exiled Caribbean woman's life in France.
 Through the main character, Nardal explores how for many black women, living in France was an isolating experience.
 "Une femme sculpteur noir" is a piece about the American sculptor Augusta Savage.
 In this article Nardal both celebrates Savage's accomplishments and cultural contributions, and discussed the barriers Savage faced as a black woman.
 Nardal wrote significantly about her consciousness of race and black solidarity, as well as the double standard of marginalizing women.

 Nardal also founded two journals during her career, La Revue du Monde Noir and La Femme dans la Cité.

 La Revue du Monde Noir (1931–1932)

 La Revue du Monde Noir was a space where black artists and intellectuals could publish their works and make connections with other black people.
 The paper encouraged international solidarity between black people and incorporated black art, culture, and debate from all over the world.
-La Revue du Monde Noir was presented as an apolitical publication which convinced the Ministry of Colonies to offer partial funding however, " the very act of founding a bilingual, international, and multiracial review in 1930s Paris was provocative," so the paper did not entirely avoid political commentary.
+La Revue du Monde Noir was presented as an apolitical publication that convinced the Ministry of Colonies to offer partial funding however, " the very act of founding a bilingual, international, and multiracial review in 1930s Paris was provocative," so the paper did not entirely avoid political commentary.
 The paper quickly lost funding and only six issues of La Revue du Monde Noir were published before the journal stopped production in April 1932.